We devote 110% of our energy to finding cool new brands, getting to know the people behind them and testing their gear.

 Garage Grown Gear Store Favorite: Purple Rain Skirt.
 "Wear it backpacking and packrafting, or to music festivals and networking events.
 Best pockets ever.
 And love the yoga-style waistband"

-Brooks Bostick - the guy who knows whats up with all that jargon (SEO, site dev, KPIs, UX, etc.)
+Brooks Bostick - The guy who knows what's up with all that jargon (SEO, site dev, KPIs, UX, etc.)

 If you can't find Brooks tucked behind a melange of screens spewing stats, analytics, and trend lines, you'll have to look for him on a pair of skis, a bike, a paddleboard or a climbing rope.
 He hails from South Carolina but currently calls Colorado home, where he can help make the Garage Grown Gear store experience awesome for you, and also sneak outside for a quick run.